Monodromy of Codimension-One Sub-Families of Universal Curves: Introduction

 {\em Acknowledgments:} Much of this work was done in 2009 during visits to MSRI, the Universit\'e de Nice and the Newton Institute.
 I am very grateful to these institutions for their hospitality and support and to Duke University for the sabbatical leave during which this work was completed.
 I would like to thank Tomohide Terasoma for pointing out a gap in an early proof of the main theorem.
 Special thanks to the referee for suggesting improvements to the exposition and for providing a proof of Proposition~\ref{prop:referee}, which resolved a question in an earlier version of this paper and allowed a superfluous assumption to be removed from Theorems~\ref{thm:density_curves} and \ref{thm:density_ppavs}.
 He/she also suggested simplifications and improvements to the constructions in Section~\ref{sec:ab_strictness}.

 I am especially grateful to Madhav Nori who alerted me to a gap in the proof of Lemma~\ref{lem:normalization} and contributed its current formulation and proof.
-He also suggested the approach to proving Theorem~\ref{thm:weak-density} in genus 4, pointing out the relevance of his remarkable result \cite[Thm.~5.4]{nori:finite}.
+He also suggested the approach to proving Theorem~\ref{thm:weak-density} in genus 4, pointing out the relevance of the remarkable result \cite{mvw} due to Matthews, Vaserstein and Weisfeiler, which can also be found in \cite[Thm.~5.4]{nori:finite}.